CSLSDS/CSLSDS.github.io/_posts/2020-08-03-knn-with-iris.md

 ---
 layout: post
-title: "DIY" K Nearest Neighbors Classification of iris species
+title: DIY K Nearest Neighbors Classification
 subtitle: in which we apply our aglorithmic savvy to a homespun KNN class
 gh-repo: cslsds/knn
 gh-badge: